Myanmar set to provide visa on arrival facility, will suspend special permit system

 Myanmar government is all set to provide visa on arrival facility with effect from August 8 by suspending the special land entry permission which was formerly required for visitors entering the country via land routes.
 The Myanmar government decided to take this step in a bid to promote tourism and improve business ties with other South East Asian countries, according to official sources.

-With the same objective of promoting mutual business ties and tourism, India had also started the construction of an Integrated Check Post (ICP) at Moreh Town which is also known the Eastern Gate of India but it is still incomplete.
+With the same objective of promoting mutual business ties and tourism, India had also started the construction of an Integrated Check Post (ICP) at Moreh Town which is also known as the Eastern Gate of India but it is still incomplete.

-With the official opening of this route, it will surely enhance the communication system and international relations between the two nations, said R K Shivchandra, convenor Act East Policy Committee, Manipur.
+With the official opening of this route, it will surely enhance the communication system and international relations between the two nations, said R K Shivchandra, convenor of Act East Policy Committee, Manipur.

 Shivchandra noted that there were difficulties to travel to Myanmar as a result of the permit system.
 However, this problem will be made simpler for the Indians with the issuance of e-visa in a short period, he said adding that the Act East policy Committee will provide assistance for acquiring a visa in Imphal.

-Earlier Indians travelling to Myanmar had to hire a licensed guide costing about 60 dollars a day, in addition to the land route permit from the authority.
+Earlier Indians traveling to Myanmar had to hire a licensed guide costing about 60 dollars a day, in addition to the land route permit from the authority.
 But this permit system would be abolished on August 8.

-“If one possesses a passport one can get visa within two days time minus the burden of special land route permit”, said R K Shivchandra.
+“If one possesses a passport one can get the visa within two days time minus the burden of special land route permit”, said R K Shivchandra.